-Your server has a dual-channel SCSI controller.
-This dual-channel controller supports two independent, Ultra320 SCSI channels that support up to 15 SCSI devices each.
-The SCSI connectors for the channels are on the system board.
-The controller has the following features:
+Your server has a single-channel SCSI controller.
+This single-channel controller supports one Ultra320 SCSI channel.
+The SCSI connector for the channel is on the system board.
+The channel supports up to 15 SCSI devices.
+This controller uses:

-- Double-transition clocking to achieve up to 320 MBps (megabytes per second) data-transfer rates - Domain name validation to negotiate compatible data-transfer speeds with each device - Cyclic-redundancy checking (CRC) to improve data reliability - An active terminator for SCSI bus termination different devices on the same SCSI channel do not attempt to transfer data simultaneously.
+- Double-transition clocking to achieve up to 320 MB-per-second data-transfer rates - Domain name validation to negotiate compatible data-transfer speeds with each device - Cyclic-redundancy checking (CRC), instead of the usual parity checking, to improve data reliability - · An active terminator for SCSI bus termination different devices on the same SCSI channel do not attempt to transfer data simultaneously.
 SCSI devices that are connected to different SCSI channels can have duplicate SCSI IDs.